Our Stories: God Has Called Me To Serve

 Faithful servants of God and the church are facing a profound challenge as they await a decision on the amendments being deliberated in the presbyteries.
 These are their stories...
 God Has Called Me To Serve Anonymous Cumberland Presbyterian Minister In the rural area where I grew up, we assumed that everyone was alike.
 The reality, as I came to understand, is that everyone is different in their own way.
 I

-As presbyteries deliberate upon proposed amendments, let us bear in mind the gravity of these changes, as they will profoundly impact the lives of individuals within our denomination, especially those who identify as LGBTQ+ and their families.
-Within our midst, an anonymous Cumberland Presbyterian minister has courageously shared their personal journey.
-Their story serves illustrates the experience of a person of faith who has answered God's call and also identifies
+As presbyteries deliberate upon proposed amendments that intend to exclude a whole class of persons, let us bear in mind the gravity of these changes.
+They will profoundly impact the lives of individuals already faithfully serving within our denomination, especially those who identify as LGBTQ+, their families, and their congregations.
+For personal insight into these issues, we share a story from an anonymous Cumberland Presbyterian minister.
+Their story serves to

 Proposed Constitutional Amendments (2023)